Fergus Ewing: Early life

-Early parliamentary career
+Political career

+Early years in parliament

 In the Scottish Parliament election of 1999, he was elected to represent Inverness East, Nairn and Lochaber in the parliament.
 His mother, Winnie Ewing, and his wife, Margaret Ewing, were also successfully elected to the parliament.
 He was re-elected in the 2003 Scottish Parliament election.

 Ewing served in a number of shadow ministerial roles during the first two sessions of the parliament.
-He was SNP Spokesperson on Rural Development (2001-2003); SNP Spokesperson on Public Services and Finance (2003-2004); and SNP Spokesperson on Transport, Telecommunications and Tourism (2004-2007).
+He was SNP Spokesperson on Rural Development (2001–2003); SNP Spokesperson on Public Services and Finance (2003–2004); and SNP Spokesperson on Transport, Telecommunications and Tourism (2004–2007).

 Both he and his mother Winnie abstained in the vote to pass the Ethical Standards in Public Life etc. (Scotland) Act 2000, the legislation which abolished Section 28 in Scotland.
 In 2001, along with Conservative and Liberal Democrat committee members, he opposed an outright ban on fox hunting whilst a member of the Rural Development Committee.

-Ministerial career
+As a minister

-Minister for Community Safety (2007-2011)
+Minister for Community Safety (2007–11)

 After the SNP's victory at the 2007 Scottish Parliament election, Ewing was appointed as the Minister for Community Safety by the First Minister Alex Salmond.
 In this role he served under Kenny MacAskill, the Cabinet Secretary for Justice.
 This position involved him working with the fire service and he spoke at the UK-wide Fire Brigade Union conference in 2010.
 He was also responsible for the introduction of the FireLink system which improved the communication capabilities of the fire service in emergency situations.

 Additionally, Ewing's portfolio included dealing with antisocial behaviour.
 In 2009, he announced that the government believed Anti-social behaviour order (ASBOs) should be used "more sparingly" with a shift to focus on prevention and "tackling the symptoms of the problem."

 In the role, Ewing opposed the introduction of ID cards proposed by the UK Government saying they posed "an unacceptable threat to citizens' privacy and civil liberties".